SouAline/SouAline/README.md

 # About me

 💻 I start in tecnology in march of 2020.
-👯 I'm looking to opportunities to develop as a developer.
+👯 I'm looking for opportunities to develop as a developer.
 🔭 I'm currently working on Front-end developer | Back-end developer | UX UI Desing as an intern.
 👚 I love custumize and create clothes.
-📖 I love read books about true histories and health.
+📖 I love to read books about true histories and health.

 ### I have basic knowledge in:
 - JavaScript